Sharcoux/slider/README.md

 The component is probably too narrow.
 Increase the height of the component to ensure a correct touch area

-- *The value gets wrong when my finger gets out of the slider on Android*

-There is an [open issue](https://github.com/facebook/react-native/issues/31843) on React Native project.
-Meanwhile, you can widen the Slider area using paddings if needed.

 ## Slider V8

 ### Changelog V 8.0.0: